-We are based out of the Anderson Center for Environmental Sciences at Occidental College in Los Angeles.
+We are based out of the Moore Laboratory of Zoology at Occidental College in Los Angeles.

 We possess all scuba gear, fishing nets, water sampling equipment, sonar and bathymetry systems, and sediment collection devices and have access to multiple research vessels (from 17’ to 36’) that can be transported to various locations.
 In addition, we have access to the Southern California Marine Institute’s R/V Yellowfin, a 76’ research vessel that is optimally outfitted for tasks requiring large or heavy equipment.